Kitchen Ventilation and Vent Hood Installation In St. Louis

 The Different Types Of Vent Hoods For Your Kitchen

-The the variety in kitchen design and styles there has been an ever-increasing demand for kitchen hoods that accent any style.
-There are a variety of styles for you to choose from, from under the cabinet, to downdraft and chimney style units, our team can help you choose which vent hood is right for your style and your kitchen.
+With the variety in kitchen design and styles, there has been an ever-increasing demand for kitchen hoods that accent any style.
+There are a variety of styles for you to choose from, from under the cabinet, to downdraft and chimney style units, our team can help you choose which kitchen ventilation system is right for you.
 Take a look below to learn more about the different styles of vent hoods.

 Under Cabinet Vent Hoods

-This type of vent hood takes up less visual space but cuts down on storage if your exhaust duct runs through the cabinet above.
+This type of kitchen ventilation system takes up less visual space but cuts down on storage if your exhaust duct runs through the cabinet above.
 Some hoods sit flush with the cabinetry and slide out when needed.
 Vented combination microwave hoods can help you save counter space, though they are less powerful.

 Wall Mount Vent Hoods